01 of 05

 - Siphon-clean the substrate.

-- Change the water, as needed, and top off with new (pre-mixed) saltwater.
+- Change the water, as needed, and replace with new (pre-mixed) saltwater.

 - Retest water parameters that previously were off, and add supplements to adjust levels, as needed.